The stars are in our belly; the Milky Way our umbilicus.

-It wasn’t until I read the various versions of what later became known as the Grail corpus in their original languages of Middle Welsh and Mediaeval French at Cambridge when I was 20 that I started to really understand the impetus.
-I already knew the stories, along with the Welsh Mabinogion which preserves older versions of some of these tales, from my childhood, growing up in a deeply Celtic family.
+It wasn’t until I read the various versions of what later became loosely grouped together as the Grail corpus in their original languages of Middle Welsh and Mediaeval French at Cambridge when I was 20 that I started to really understand the impetus.
+I already knew the stories, along with the Welsh Mabinogi which preserves older versions of some of these tales, from my childhood, growing up in a deeply Celtic family.

 Ten years later, partway through my training in Transpersonal counselling, rooted in Jungian and archetypal psychology, I had a personal revelation – two, in fact – in relation to the Grail legends that turned my life around, and out of which all my further work would grow and continues to grow.
 Everything came into focus at that time for me.

 I’ve written of this in my first book Riding the Dragon – myth & the inner journey, so won’t repeat it all here.